bcgov/sbc-mcap/README.md

 Please note the code contained herein is example code only.
-This code can be used as a starting point for a developing your own production application but is not intended or expected to be interpreted as a supported or finished project.
+This code can be used as a starting point for developing your own production application but is not intended or expected to be interpreted as a supported or finished project.

+### Prerequisites

+In order to setup Webchat and Live Assist (video chat and co-browse), the following information is required from MAXIMUS Canada:
+- Agent ID
+- MCAP Test and Production url